shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/Build-a-Social-Media-DApp-and-Deploy-it-on-Polygon.md

 ![](../../../.gitbook/assets/dtube-11.png)

-Finally, to list out all the previously uploaded videos with their title in the video feed we'll create `video.hash` and `video.title` methods.
-Whenever we click on any listed/previous videos the `changeVideo` function will convert the `video.hash` and `video.title` to `currentHash` & `currentTitle`, so that the clicked/selected video will appear on the screen.
+Finally, to list out all the previously uploaded videos with their title in the video feed we'll use `video.hash` and `video.title` properties.
+Whenever we click on any listed/previous videos the `changeVideo` function will convert the `video.hash` and `video.title` to `currentHash` & `currentTitle`, so that the selected video will appear on the screen.

 ```javascript
             { this.props.videos.map((video, key) => {